Slack-Partner-Engineering/Incident-Management-Functions/README.md

 ```

 > Use the `env-helper.ts` script to automate this process.
 This script will help deploy all of your
 env variables to production without you having to do this manually.
+To run the script use

+`deno run utils/scripts/env-helpers.ts` and type in `Y` when prompted in terminal to add the env variables.

 Make sure to repeat that process for the rest of the variables.